-OEI Map.
-OEI has developed a map to support applicants' analysis of project location and benefits, including rural designation and other beneficial items.
-Please refer to CEJST map for specific indicators for each community designation.
-It is recommended that applicants provide a visual, mapped representation of the project location, such as a PDF image from the CEJST and /or OEI maps, highlighting the areas that will benefit from the project.
+OEI Map: OEI has developed a map tool for applicants to identify DACs and rural eligibility.
+Applicants should provide a visual, mapped representation of the project location, such as a PDF images, highlighting the rural eligibility of the location, as well as areas that will benefit from the project.